chaoss/grimoirelab-sortinghat/README.md

 ### Getting the source code

-Clone the repository, and change to the `muggle` branch
+To install from the source code you will need to clone the repository first:
 ```
 $ git clone https://github.com/chaoss/grimoirelab-sortinghat
-$ git checkout muggle
+$ cd grimoirelab-sortinghat
 ```

 ### Backend